syncfusion-content/flutter-docs/Flutter/circular-charts/right-to-left.md

 # Right To Left (RTL) in Flutter Circular Chart (SfCircularChart)

 Circular chart supports right to left rendering.
-But series and other chart elements rendering will be the same for both LTR and RTL.
-Only, the [`legend`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/legend.html) and [`tooltipBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCircularChart/tooltipBehavior.html) rendering will be changed.
+But series and other chart elements rendering will be the same for both LTR and RTL except legend and tooltip.

 ## RTL rendering ways